sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 Let's add the Checkpointer Plugin to our application.

-To being, navigate to the `banking_Agents.py` file.
+To begin, navigate to the `banking_Agents.py` file.

 Copy the code below to the top of the file with the other imports: